Laurent Terzieff

-Laurent Terzieff (27 June 1935, in Toulouse – 2 July 2010, in Paris) was a French actor.
+Laurent Terzieff (27 June 1935 – 2 July 2010) was a French actor and theatre director.

 Biography

 Terzieff was the son of French ceramist Marina and her husband Jean Terzieff, a Romanian-born sculptor of Russian and Romanian descent who came to France from Bucharest during the First World War.
 The original surname of his family was Chemerzin (Чемерзин).
 As an adolescent, he was fascinated with philosophy and poetry.
 He assisted with a representation of the La Sonate des spectres by Strindberg, directed by Roger Blin; while involved in the theater he decided he wanted to become an actor.